cse-labs/res-edge-labs/labs/deploy-res-edge/README.md

   - Tracks cluster metrics and displays logs of deployed applications
 - See the [K9s documentation](https://k9scli.io/topics/commands/) for more information on K9s

+> To learn how to debug using the Grafana Application Dashboard and k9s, see [Debugging the Application Dashboard Lab](../debugging-application-dashboard.md).

 ## Deploy Observability

 ```bash